Temporary Dismissals – Sin Bins – were introduced from the start of Season 2019/20 and are used for dissent only’

-Following a very successful two year trial period, Sin Bins will become mandatory across all leagues within the country at Step 7 and below.
+Following a very successful two year trial period in 2017, Sin Bins are now mandatory across all leagues within the Country at Step 5 and below’.

 This change will have a direct impact on referees, players, clubs & leagues throughout Northamptonshire and the following information will allow you to understand the process of Sin Bins and how they will operate on a match day.

 IFAB are responsible for the Laws of the Game which govern all formats of football worldwide and as such, national Football Associations are responsible for ensuring that these are correctly implemented.
 In March 2017, IFAB approved for national associations to have the discretion to use Sin Bins for either all cautions or selected cautions.

 The FA opted to conduct a pilot on the use of Sin Bins for Dissent offences only in order to support the RESPECT programme.
 In addition, during the 2016/17 season, there were 73,500 cautions for dissent nationwide (25% of all cautions) and the aim of the use of Sin Bins is to decrease dissent and improve the match-day experience for all participants

 Temporary Dismissals were first trialled across 31 leagues in the country during the 2017/18 season and following a survey, the results are as follows:-